xivapi/SaintCoinach/README.md

 # Saint Coinach

-A library for extracting game assets and reading game assets from **Final Fantasy XIV: A Realm Reborn**.
+A .NET library written in C# for extracting game assets and reading game assets from **Final Fantasy XIV: A Realm Reborn**.

 ## Functionality
 ### Fully implemented